WINUprj/CMPUT412/README.md

 Lab repository for a course CMPUT 412 @ University of Alberta, made for recording the lab activities throughout the semester (W23).

 ## Update Log
+#### 5/May/2023:
+- Added all the Exercise 3 codes under directory `exercise3`.
+- File/directory descriptions in `exercise3`:
+    - `l3`: External repo which contains all the codes for exercise 3.
+    - `frame_before.pdf`: PDF file containing the transform tree graph before attaching odometry frame to footprint frame.
+    - `frame_after.pdf`: PDF file containing the transform tree graph after attaching odometry frame to footprint frame.

 #### 12/Feb/2023:
 - Added all the Exercise 2 codes under directory `exercise2`.
 - File/directory descriptions in `exercise2`: